mvadari/xrpl-docs/Permissioned DEX XLS.md

 * **Open Orderbook**: An un-permissioned orderbook that has no restrictions.
 * **Permissioned Offer/Payment** or **Closed Offer/Payment**: An offer/cross-currency payment that can only be filled by offers that are a part of a specific domain.
 * **Open Offer/Payment** or **Unpermissioned Offer/Payment**: An offer/cross-currency payment that is able to trade on the open DEX or potentially in permissioned DEXes, but doesn't have any restrictions itself.
-* **Valid Domain Offer/Payment**: An offer/cross-currency payment that satisfies the rules of a domain (i.e. the account is a domain member, and the tokens in the offer are accepted).
+* **Valid Domain Offer/Payment**: An offer/cross-currency payment that satisfies the rules of a domain (i.e. the account is a domain member).
 This must be a permissioned offer.

 ### 1.3.
 Basic Flow

 #### 1.3.1.
 Initial Setup
-* Owen, a domain owner, creates his domain with a set of KYC credentials and allowed tokens (including a certain USD and EUR).
+* Owen, a domain owner, creates his domain with a set of KYC credentials.
 * Tracy, a trader, is operating in Owen's regulatory environment and has strict regulatory requirements - she cannot receive liquidity from non-KYCed accounts.
 She has one of Owen's accepted KYC credentials, and will only be placing permissioned offers.
 * Marko, a market maker, wants to arbitrage offers in Owen's domain, as there is often a significant price difference inside and outside.
 He obtains one of the KYC credentials that Owen's domain accepts.
 He will be placing both permissioned _and_ open offers.